| Technician Engine Analysis ChecklistBy: Scott

 effect of the heat exchanger.
 By this method you can see how much reserve

+cooling you have left in the heat exchanger.
 The pre turbo exhaust temperature should be about 300-450C.
 After turbo

 it should be a bit lower.
 Check the exhaust gas temp between the cylinders